hapijs/cookie/README.md

 - `clearInvalid` - if `true`, any authentication cookie that fails validation will be marked as expired in the response and cleared.
 Defaults to `false`.
 - `isSecure` - if `false`, the cookie is allowed to be transmitted over insecure connections which exposes it to attacks.
 Defaults to `true`.
 - `isHttpOnly` - if `false`, the cookie will not include the 'HttpOnly' flag.
 Defaults to `true`.
 - `redirectTo` - optional login URI to redirect unauthenticated requests to.
+Note that using `redirectTo` with authentication mode `'try'` will cause the protected endpoint to always redirect, voiding `'try'` mode.
+To set an individual route to use or disable redirections, use the route `plugins` config (`{ config: { plugins: { 'hapi-auth-cookie': { redirectTo: false } } } }`).
 Defaults to no redirection.
 - `appendNext` - if `true` and `redirectTo` is `true`, appends the current request path to the query component of the `redirectTo` URI using the parameter name `'next'`.
 Set to a string to use a different parameter name.
 Defaults to `false`.
 - `validateFunc` - an optional session validation function used to validate the content of the session cookie on each request.
 Used to verify that the